-The I2> Current Unbalance element works similar to the V 012 Voltage Unbalance element.
+The I2> Current Unbalance module works similar to the V 012 Voltage Unbalance module.
 The positive and negative sequence currents are calculated from the 3-phase currents.
-The Threshold setting defines a minimum operating current magnitude of I2 for the 46 function to operate, which insures that the relay has a solid basis for initiating a current unbalance trip.
-The $\%(I2/I1) \ll (option)$ setting is the unbalance trip pickup setting.
-It is defined by the ratio of negative sequence current to positive sequence current $\%(I2/I1) \ll (I2/I1) \ll (I2/I1)$
+The threshold setting (either "I2>" or "I2/FLA") defines a minimum operating current magnitude of I2 for the 46 function to operate, which insures that the relay has a solid basis for initiating a current unbalance trip.
+The "%(I2/I1)" (option) setting is the unbalance trip pickup setting.
+It is defined by the ratio of negative sequence current to positive sequence current "%(I2/I1)".